-Contacts Contacts by Job Title Nature and Purpose of Contact Freque Cont - Internal to the College, e.g., students, staff, management, colleagues.
-Vice President, Student Experience Regular meetings to ensure consistency across campuses, develop policy or procedures jointly, decision-making on critical deadlines.
-Occasional Frequent W Page 8 Other Student Services Monthly divisional management
+Contacts Contacts by Job Title Nature and Purpose of Contact Freque Cont • Internal to the College, e.g., students, staff, management, colleagues.
+Indigenous Knowledge Leader Regular meetings to ensure consistency across campuses, decision-making on critical deadlines.
+Occasional Frequent W Other Student Services Managers Monthly divisional management meetings to provide updates; М Page 8 Faculty, staff and management in other departments.
+Regularly and informally to develop joint student service initiatives, or to collaborate on the development of strategies to W

-Contacts Contacts by Job Title Nature and Purpose of Contact Frequency of Contact Managers meetings to provide updates; M Faculty, staff and management in other departments.
-Regularly and informally to develop joint student service initiatives, or to collaborate on the development of strategies to enhance student life, or problem solve student issues.
-W Departmental Staff D Students and Student Government Direct supervision, coaching, evaluation, etc. Information, problem solving, W issues, complaints, coaching, mentoring External to the College, e.g., business and industry Management reps at other colleges Information Sharing 1 representatives, suppliers, advisory committee members, staff Indigenous Community Members To seek input from Indigenous advisory committee members on appropriate supports for Indigenous Students М at other colleges, government officials, and general public.
-Chair (and members) for Indigenous Education Counsel Regular interactions as needed to bridge community partnerships and agenda items across college М MTCU re: PEFAL and OPAIP guidelines Information and membership on provincial group; compliance with Ministry guidelines and funding expectations.
-1 Occasional (O Frequent (F) once in a while over a period of time. epeatedly and often over a period of tir ne.
+Contacts Contacts by Job Title Nature and Purpose of Contact Frequency of Contact enhance student life, or problem solve student issues.
+Departmental Staff D Direct supervision, coaching, evaluation, etc. W Students and Student Government Information, problem solving, issues, complaints, coaching, mentoring External to the College, e.g., business and industry Management reps at other colleges Information Sharing I representatives, suppliers, advisory committee members, staff Indigenous Community Members To seek input from Indigenous advisory committee members on appropriate supports for Indigenous Students М at other colleges, government officials, and general public.
+Chair (and members) for Indigenous Education Counsel Regular interactions as needed to bridge community partnerships and agenda items as it pertains to Student Experience across college М MTCU re: PEFAL and OPAIP guidelines Information and membership on provincial group; compliance with Ministry guidelines and funding expectations.
+I Occasional (O Frequent (F) once in a while over a period of time. repeatedly and often over a period of tin 1e.